Online Programs

 Requirements for the Graduate Certificate in Human Services Administration

 The program is available only online.
-Each student’s course of study must be developed and approved in consultation with the academic advisor.
-Course work required is through The Great Plains Interactive Distance Education Alliance (GPIDEA) consortium, distributed as follows:
+Each student’s course of study must be developed and approved in consultation with the academic adviser.
+Course work required is through Innovative Digital Education Alliance (IDEA) consortium, distributed as follows:

 Students must complete a minimum of 12 credits from the following: